 My last session for this convention was the Paul O’Neill lecture about the marketing of magic.
 When he started to explain in detail how to create a website, I left the room and made my way to the airport to catch our flight back to Melbourne.

-In an earlier Facebook/Twitter post I wrote that the convention was not so inspiring.
+In an earlier Twitter post I wrote that the convention was not so inspiring.
 Well, maybe not from a magical technical point of view, but I guess the above post shows that magic never fails to inspire.
-To share some of the wonder I experienced when watching Raymond Crow, here is a Youtube video of his hand shadows.
+To share some of the wonders I experienced when watching Raymond Crow, here is a Youtube video of his hand shadows.